Key Tronic: Natural Keyboard

-Like the original Natural Keyboard, the Elite was manufactured by Key Tronic, who also assisted in its development.
+The first generation of Microsoft ergonomic keyboards was designed by the Microswitch division of Honeywell, which was acquired by Key Tronic in early 1994.
+Over 3 million units had been sold by February 1998, when its successor, the Natural Keyboard Elite, was introduced.
+In 1997, Key Tronic landed the contract for the second generation.
+It introduced three new keys purposed for Microsoft's Windows 95: two Windows logo keys between the and keys on each side, and a key between the right Windows and Ctrl keys.

 ErgoForce

-Among modern keyboard enthusiasts, Keytronic is known mostly for its "ErgoForce" technology, where different keys have rubber domes with different stiffness.
+Keytronic's "ErgoForce" technology includes different keys having rubber domes with different stiffness.
 The alphabetic keys intended to be struck with the little finger need only 35 grams of force to actuate, while other alphabetic keys need 45 grams.
-Other keys can be as stiff as 80 grams.

 Corporate information

-The company, which has been described as a contract manufacturer, was founded in 1969, went public in 1983, and has an estimated 3,500 employees.
+The company, which has been described as a contract manufacturer, was founded in 1969, went public in 1983, and as of 2025 has an estimated 3,500 employees.

-During 2016–2017, statements and press releases about Cemtrex's proposed acquisition of Keytronic have been released.